Identification and optimization of accurate spin models for Fermi-Hubbard ladders using matrix product states: Conclusions

-{\em Conclusions}---We proposed a DMRG-based framework to characterize emergent effective spin physics in quasi-1D nanographene systems, without the need to define an active space and without restrictions on the interaction parameters of the electronic Hamiltonian.
+We proposed a DMRG-based framework to characterize emergent effective spin physics in quasi-1D nanographene systems, without the need to define an active space and without restrictions on the interaction parameters of the electronic Hamiltonian.
 Within this approach, the relevant magnetic degrees of freedom emerge naturally from the many-body optimization.
-Applying it to a class of OInIn ladders, we established an accurate correspondence between the correlated electronic description and a simple Heisenberg-like spin chain capturing the magnetic properties.
-Beyond providing a compact and transparent description of frustrated nanographene ladders, our results offer a controlled starting point for further low-energy modeling, including extensions to effective $t\text{--}J$ descriptions that that incorporate charge fluctuations and doping.
-Our work also provides the basis for dynamically probing the effective spins, for example via STM techniques, and for exploring carbon-based spin-chain physics, where signatures of fractionalized edge moments and nonlocal magnetic order may become accessible.
+Applying it to a class of OInIn ladders, we established an accurate correspondence between the correlated electronic description and a simple $J_1$--$J_2$ spin chain in the $J_2/|J_1|>1/4$ regime capturing the low-energy magnetic properties.
+However, for finite systems, AKLT-like physics can become obscured for large values of $J_2/|J_1|$ due to the small stabilizing spin gap and large correlation length \cite{Agrapidis2019}, suggesting the study of long chains which suitably tuned effective spin-chain parameters (e.g., via dielectric screening or structural modifications).
+Beyond providing a compact and transparent description of frustrated nanographene ladders, our results offer a controlled starting point for further low-energy modeling, including extensions to effective $t\text{--}J$ descriptions that incorporate charge fluctuations and doping.
+The approach can also be applied to extended models incorporating longer-range interactions or multi-orbital effects.
+Our work further provides the basis for dynamically probing the effective spins, for example via STM techniques, and for exploring carbon-based spin-chain physics, where future work may reveal novel spin behaviors.